 Using plain English doesn't mean you are dumbing down your text, rather you are delivering your message in the clearest way possible.

-Also, it isn't just a list of words to avoid (although we use GOV.UK’s list for this) but is our communications ethos.
+Also, it isn't just a list of words to avoid (although we use GOV.UK’s list for this) but part of our our communications ethos.

 Examples of words to avoid are listed on GOV.UK.
 This list isn't exhaustive but provides an example of words and language which could confuse customers.

-Don't forget that often you are writing for a mixed audience whose first language may not be English.
+Don't forget that often you are writing for a mixed audience whose first language may not be English, or who may not have the same levels of literacy as you.

 In general, don't use formal or long words when easy or short ones will do.
 Use 'buy' instead of 'purchase', 'help' instead of 'assist', 'about' instead of 'approximately' and 'like' instead of 'such as'.